OAS-Development/SessionHub/Sessions/completed/SESSION 18: SESSIONHUB.AI CLOUD DEPLOYMENT.md

 **Next Session**: Production Launch and Monitoring Setup
 **Platform Evolution**: Ready for global production deployment

-*The beautiful Development Hub is now configured for professional worldwide deployment at https://sessionhub.ai*
+*The beautiful SessionHub is now configured for professional worldwide deployment at https://sessionhub.ai*